Post Overview: Best restaurants on the water NYC

 So, now for the real reason you’re here — let’s dive right into the best restaurants on the water in NYC.

 Visiting New York City?
-If you haven’t decided where to stay (yet) check out our helpful guide on Where to Stay in New York City (The best neighborhoods for first timers +2 to avoid).
+If you haven’t decided where to stay (yet) check out our helpful guide on Where to Stay in New York City (10 Best Neighborhoods +3 to Avoid).
 Don’t have time?
 Here’s our favorite hotel in NYC, hands down.

-Best Restaurants On The Water | NYC
+Best Restaurants On The Water in NYC

-Waterfront Restaurants in Manhattan:
+Waterfront Restaurants in Manhattan

 Pier-i Cafe